 D-4 CALIBRATION OF THE INSTRUMENT

-D-4.1 Calibration of the pressure gauge manometer
+D-4.1 Calibration of the pressure gauge manometer.

 D-4.1.1 The fibre plug chamber C is disconnected, and the instrument connected to a vertically mounted U-tube manometer through the leg of a T-tube.
 One end of the head piece of the T-tube is connected to the U-tube manometer and the other end closed air-tight by means of a screw clip on a rubber tubing.